Mount Arafat

 Mount Arafat (جَبَل عَرَفَات, or جَبَل ٱلرَّحْمَة) is a granodiorite hill about 20 km southeast of Mecca, in the province of the same name in Saudi Arabia.
 It is approximately 70 m in height, with its highest point sitting at an elevation of 454 m.

-The Prophet Muhammad, before becoming a Prophet, would break the tradition of his tribe, the Quraysh, by standing at Arafat with the other Arabs, much to the shock of his fellow Qurayshite Jubair bin Mut`im who highlighted that he was a part of the Hums and questioning what business he had there.
+The Islamic prophet Muhammad, before becoming a prophet, would break the tradition of his tribe, the Quraysh, by standing at Arafat with the other Arabs, much to the shock of his fellow Qurayshite Jubayr ibn Muṭʽim who highlighted that he was a part of the Hums and questioning what business he had there.

-According to Islamic traditions, the hill is the place where the Islamic prophet Muhammad stood and delivered the Farewell Sermon (Khuṭbat al-Wadāʿ) to his companions (Ṣaḥābah) who had accompanied him for the Hajj towards the end of his life.
+According to Islamic traditions, the hill is the place where Muhammad stood and delivered the Farewell Sermon (Khuṭbat al-Wadāʿ) to his companions (Ṣaḥābah) who had accompanied him for the Hajj towards the end of his life.
 Some Muslims also believe that Mount Arafat is the place where Adam and Eve reunited on Earth after falling from Heaven, believing the mountain to be the place where they were forgiven, hence giving it the name Jabal ar-Raḥmah, meaning 'Mountain of Mercy'.
 A pillar is erected on top of the mountain to show where this event is believed to have taken place.

 The mountain is especially important during the Hajj, with the 9th day of the Islamic month of Dhu al-Hijjah, also known as the Day of 'Arafah after the mountain itself, being the day when Hajj pilgrims leave Mina for Arafat; this day is considered to be the most important day of the Hajj.
 The khuṭbah (sermon) is delivered and ẓuhr and ʿaṣr prayers are prayed together in the valley.
 The pilgrims spend the whole day on the mountain invoking Allah to forgive their sins.